cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

    extKeyUsage = 10 + id-kp-serverAuth + 2 * id-kp-clientAuth
                + 4 * id-kp-codeSigning + 8 * id-kp-OCSPSigning
 ~~~~~~~~~~~

-   I.e. non-critical keyUsage keyAgreement is encoded as 5, critical basicConstraints cA is encodes as -3, and non-criticical extKeyUsage id-kp-codeSigning + id-kp-OCSPSigning is encoded as 22.

-   If subjectAltName is present, the value is placed at the end of the array encoded as a byte or text string following the encoding rules for the subject field.
-If the array contains a single int, extensions is encoded as the int instead of an array.

 * signatureAlgorithm.
 If the 'signatureAlgorithm' field is the default (ecdsa-with-SHA256) it is omitted in the CBOR encoding, otherwise it is included in the signatureAlgorithm field encoded as an CBOR int (see {{iana}}).